-The officer was fired Monday after being placed on administrative leave when the video in question came to light Thursday.
-The video shows the officer throwing a 6th-grade student at Vance County Middle School to the ground twice before dragging the student down the hall.
+The video in question surfaced Thursday.
+It shows the officer throwing the 6th-grade student at Vance County Middle School to the ground before dragging the student down the hall.

 "Took her to the emergency room," Roslyn Wynn said.
 "She has a dislocated shoulder, on her left side.
 Everything where she was slammed against the locker - all of this is broke.
 This is like, dislocated.
 She has a sling on.
 She has a sprain in her neck."